 Children from Reception to Year 2 are offered peripatetic music lessons through Rocksteady.
 The children are able to form their own Rockband, developing their social skills as well as their music skills.
 Instruments offered through Rocksteady are guitar, violin, keyboard, drums and vocals.
 There are 3 performances throughout the year for parents to celebrate the children's musical accomplishments.
 In KS2, pupils have the opportunity to learn to play keyboard, woodwind, brass, string instruments and form part of the school orchestra and choir.
 Lessons are offered to a limited number of children and places are allocated through an auditions process.
 Lessons take place once a week during the day.
 These children also have the opportunity to participate in assemblies as well as concerts that parents/carers are invited to attend.

 Teachers formatively assess children’s learning in music through informal judgments and observation during lessons.
 On completion of any written work, the teacher marks the work and will make comments in accordance with the marking policy.

 In the Early Years Foundation Stage, children are assessed against the Early Learning Goals for Expressive Arts and Design.

-In key stages 1 and 2, at the end of each unit of work, teachers grade children’s musical ability by following the Charanga teaching scheme guide.
+In key stages 1 and 2, at the end of each unit of work, teachers grade children’s musical ability by following the KAPOW teaching scheme assessment guide.
 Teachers mark whether a child is working towards, working at or working beyond each strand of musical learning.
 These strands are as follows:

 - listening and appraising